turian/audio-discrimination-crowdsource/README.md

 ## FSD50K preprocess

 Preprocess FSD50k once, and upload as Digital Ocean space.
+(Don't worry about this, the lead dev does this.)

 Run this on your laptop or whatever:
 ```